 What Is Fixed Asset?

-Fixed asset is tangible asset that a company owns and used more than a year to obtain profits.
-Fixed asset means that you do not plan to cash the thing you own for business purposes.
+Fixed assets are the tangible assets that a company owns and used more than a year to obtain profits.
+Fixed assets mean that you do not plan to cash the thing you own for business purposes.

 When you own a fixed asset, any cost during its usage does not represent a cash transaction but in the balance sheet, it plays an important role.

 Therefore, a fixed asset does not owe any immediate effect on your profit.

 Depreciation is an accounting method that allocates the cost of fixed assets during its time of use and describes the declining value of the asset from the time since you purchased it.

 For example, you have a car for your business operation.
 The car is a fixed asset.
 You can use this asset for years.
 However, due to several factors such as physical damage, declining economic value, and time, this car loses its productivity from time to time.

 This is what asset depreciation is.